Find flights

 Most popular time to fly (21% more expensive on average)

-Flight from Sydney to Dubai
+Flight from Melbourne to Dubai

 FAQs - booking Middle East flights